So you want to be a church greeter. What is something that every church greeter should know?

-So you want to be a church greeter, but too embarrassed to say you are not sure what you are doing?
+Are you a little too embarrassed to tell your pastor or anyone else that you are not sure what you are doing?

 Don’t want to say something that would put you on this list of crazy things church greeters say?

 If you are a first-time church greeter, here are ten things you need to know about the work of the greeter in the church.

 Each church member and guest who arrives at your building is a human being.
 Some prefer anonymity.
 Others hope to see a friendly face when they come into a strange place.

 The things you do and say will show either honor or disrespect.

 Think of ways to honor your guests in your greeting.